What 15 Years of Writing Videography Contracts Has Taught Me

 Change of Scope

 What happens if the client starts to add a bunch of work mid-project that increases the scope significantly?
 You need to spell that out.
-Does the contract become null and void?
-Does it increase in cost, and how is it determined?
+Do your videography contracts become null and void?
+Does the cost increase?
+How do you determine that cost?

 So now that we’ve covered some key clauses for the “retail” side of the industry, let’s take a look at the “wholesale” side.
 That is, relationships between studios and the contractors they hire.